durirot/MARIE/README.md

-# cpp_template
+# MARIE

-template for cpp projects
+A MARIE virtual machine

 has various presets that can be used with cmake --preset=config
 example: